 IPFW offers Arabic, Japanese, and Latin in addition to French, German, and Spanish.
-Due to special funding, IPFW will offer these classes at a special rate of $25 per credit hour (2014-2015 rate, new academic year rates to be determined).
+Due to special funding, IPFW will offer these classes at a special rate of $25 per credit hour.
 That's 90 percent less than on-campus tuition!
 And that's an opportunity you won't want to miss.

 Please note that most language classes offer parts one and three in the fall and parts two and four in the spring.
 If you wish to begin a new language, you must begin in the fall.
 These classes fill early, so don't delay!

 Students interested in participating in vocal or instrumental music ensembles must audition and receive instructor permission.
 Private lessons are not available for credit.
 Visit the Department of Music or call 260-481-6714 for more information.

 Be sure to check out IPFW’s Honors Program.
 Designed for students who want to get the most of their college education, the IPFW Honors Program is an interdisciplinary undergraduate program open to students of any major.
 Participation is voluntary, and students can begin the program at any point in their college career.
 Whether you intend to complete all of the program requirements or are just interested in taking a few classes that seek to enhance learning by incorporating in-depth and practical knowledge and experiences into the classroom, we hope you'll look at what we have to offer.

 To participate in Honors courses, you must meet one of the following criteria: rank in the upper 10 percent of their high school class; have 650 writing, critical thinking, or mathematics score on the SAT; or total SAT scores of 1,800 or better or a composite ACT score of 27 or better.
 For more information about the Honors Program, call 260-481-6924.

 "How has Collegiate Connection prepared you for your college and career goals?"

 “It gave me more experience and I won’t have to take the classes over again in college.”
 Anissa, Homestead High School